wattse13/web-dev-hw/assignment-8/readme.md

 *Free Response: Summarize your work cycle for this assignment.*

 As with all webpages, I began with the four main document elements -- `<html>, <head>, <title>, and <body>` --, and then added the four main meta elements inside the `<head>` element.
 The four main document elements add basic structure to my webpages and the four main meta elements describe the content of my webpages.

+Next, I began adding content and additional structure to the main page of my instructables website.
+To make styling my website easier and more consistent, I broke the content of my website down into different sections using `<div> and `<span>` tags.
+Nested `<div>` tags also allowed me to style elements within other elements.

+Positioning the pictures on my homepage was difficult.
+To position them, I gave them different class tags, that referred to different style elements in the header.
+While I was able to move pictures around, I was unable to successfully move captions along with them.
+Originally, I planned on displaying each picture’s source in a caption, but when I was unable to properly position each image’s caption, I had to resort to using the image title attribute to display where each image came from.

+In the spirit of making coffee more accessible, I decided to use a list format for displaying navigation links as screen readers can more easily access them than navigation links arranged horizontally.

+After creating my homepage’s content and structure, I began creating `<style>` elements in the header.
+By using `<style>` elements in the header, I was able to reference specific class attributes to style elements in certain ways.
+For example, each picture uses one of two alignment `<style>` elements and a size `<style>` element.
+I liked the look of the website we made in assignment seven, and I decided to use a similar container set-up as it separates individual sections nicely.

+As I wrote in a previous paragraph, while I was able to use `<style>` elements, positioning was still an issue.
+My images often overlapped other content, which meant I had to use many `<br />` tags to give everything enough space.
+Although it worked, I feel like there are better ways to position elements.

+I also was not always successful in using `<style>` elements to size pictures properly.
+For example, to get the right size I had to use width and height attributes in the first image on my homepage rather than a referenced `<style>` element.
+Once I had my content positioned mostly correctly, I decided to add some color.
+I went for a coffee theme, as the website I made is meant to display instructions for one method of coffee brewing.

+Now that I finished my homepage, I created and styled my about and contact pages.
+Compared to the home page, these pages were much more straight forward as they did not require too much complicated positioning work and I could re-use the `<style>` and `<div>` elements from my home page.
+In the about page, I embedded a YouTube video using the `<iframe>` element because I thought it would be nice to see a couple other coffee preparation methods.
+In the contact page, I used the `<form>` element to create a place where webpage visitors can type in and send feedback on my website.